-With all of the expenses that come with planning a funeral, you’ll want to know what to expect.
-This will help you to save as much money as possible during this very difficult time.
-You could end up spending thousands more than you need to if you don’t do this research.
+With all the expenses of planning a funeral, you'll want to know what to expect.
+This will help you save as much money as possible during this difficult time.
+You could end up spending thousands more than you need to if you don't do this research.

 Planning A Funeral